Averrhoes/letters_from_shiraz/content/posts/Petrarch.md

 Unlike the solitude of monks, solitary life for Petrarch is not one of isolation.
 It is private fellowship of like-minded friends, who engage in continual conversation either in-person or through writing.
 He acknowledges that solitude is not for everyone, but he will be happy if he can persuade a few to follow that path and the rest to view it more positively.
 (Gillespie, p.
 64)

 # Petrarch's Idea of Virtue
 Our passions fade with death, death can be overcome by fame, but fame then falls prey to time.
 The triumph of time is only possible through religion, which is for Petrarch, Christianity.
 However, he shows indifference to the Christianity of his day, and gives little importance to prayer or the problem of damnation.
 His goal was not redemption by divine grace, but self-perfection through the human will.
-In this way, Petrarch holds an outlook similiar to [[pelagianism]].
+In this way, Petrarch holds an outlook similiar to pelagianism.
 (Gillespie, p.
 59)

 > Though our ultimate goal does not lie in virtue, where the philosophers locate it, it is through the virtues that the direct way leads to the place where it does lie; and those virtues, I must add must be not merely known but loved.
 >